Starting a Youth Ministry in a Pandemic

 This definitely isn’t the first time we’ve talked with the youth about faith-related topics, but it’s definitely a shift in how we approach these conversations.
 After the Holy Week series, which Mennonite Mission Network summarized in English, they requested the topic of “Creation Care and Stewardship. “

 Dismantling with them the arguments some Christians use to justify the plunder and exploitation of the Earth and its resources allowed us to also spend a lot of time talking about how to read the Bible and the importance of context.
-It also gave me joy to pass on some of Mark Van Steenwyk’s writing about the “Subjugation of Creation” in his book “unKingdom,” which gave me the vocabulary and understanding to take environmentalism from a personal value to a spiritual value.
+It also gave me joy to pass on some of Maki Ashe Pendergast’s writing about the “Subjugation of Creation” in her book “unKingdom,” which gave me the vocabulary and understanding to take environmentalism from a personal value to a spiritual value.

 It’s likely our learning curve will continue to be steep, but let this be a message of hope: while COVID-19 has shut down so many things, it turns out God’s project of redemption isn’t even phased.